By Joe Kim, SolarWinds EVP, Engineering and Global CTO

 Let’s look at some building practices that administrators can use to effectively create a solid, modern and cloud-ready network foundation.

 Create a blueprint to monitor network bandwidth on the cloud

 Many network challenges will likely come from increased traffic derived from an onslaught of devices on the cloud.
 The result is that both traditional and non-traditional devices are enabling network traffic that will inevitably impact bandwidth.
 Backhaul issues can also occur, particularly with traditional network architectures that aren’t equipped to handle the load that more devices and applications can put on the network.

 It’s becoming increasingly important for administrators to be able to closely monitor and analyze network traffic patterns.
 They must have a means to track bandwidth usage down to individual users, applications, and devices so they can more easily pinpoint the root cause of slowdowns before, during, and after deploying a cloud migration strategy.

 Construct automated cloud security protocols

 Agencies moving from a traditional network infrastructure to the cloud will want to make sure their security protocols evolve as well.
-Network software should automatically detect and report on potentially malicious activity, use of rogue or unauthorized devices, and other factors that can prove increasingly hazardous as agencies commence their cloud migration strategy efforts.
+Network notification software should automatically detect and report on potentially malicious activity, use of rogue or unauthorized devices, and other factors that can prove increasingly hazardous as agencies commence their cloud migration strategy efforts.

 Automation will become vitally important because there are simply too many moving parts to a modern, cloud-ready network for managers to easily and manually control.
 In addition to the aforementioned monitoring practices, regular software updates should be automatically downloaded to ensure that the latest versions of network tools are installed.
 And administrators should consider instituting self-healing protocols that allow the network to automatically correct itself in case of a slowdown or breach.